coleifer/peewee/docs/peewee/writing.rst

    database to parse.
 4. **Retrieving the last insert id**, which may not be necessary.

-You can get a significant speedup by simply wrapping this in a transaction with :meth:`~Database.atomic`:
+You can get a significant speedup by wrapping this in a transaction with :meth:`~Database.atomic`:

 .. code-block:: python